Sunday, September 29, 2019

 No keyboard, please

-Using the mouse...
-Yes, the mouse!!
-Control the Vaus Craft to deflect the energy bolt back and forth destroying every (destructible) block - Breakout style.
-You can guide the bolt depending on how contact is made: inner areas produce a taller vertical direction whereas outer parts deliver a wide-angled shot.
-I must say, the mouse controls are excellent, but don't think that means easy because your hand-eye coordination will definitely be tested!!
+Using the mouse, control the Vaus Craft to deflect the energy bolt back and forth destroying all (destructible) blocks - Breakout style.
+Guide the bolt depending on how contact is made: inner areas produce a taller vertical direction whereas outer parts deliver a wide-angled shot.
+I must say, the mouse controls are excellent - don't think that means easy - because your hand-eye coordination will definitely be tested!!

 Each level follows a trippy design to compensate for the ridged format and later screens are incredibly tricky.
-Watch out for the aliens who enjoy hovering around to get in the bolt's way and ricochet off at an unexpected angle - which is really infuriating!!
-So use the Vaus to nudge them into an early grave when they get too close...
+Watch out for the aliens who enjoy hovering around to get in the bolt's way and ricochet off at an unexpected angle!!
+So use the Vaus to nudge them into an early grave when they get too close.

 Aesthetics

-Sound effects aren't going to drive you wild with excitement but who expected anything beyond dink...dink...dink...?
-Thankfully, the tunes are superb even if we're only talking for mere seconds, but I love their authentic quality.
+The sound effects won't drive you wild with excitement but who expected anything beyond dink...dink...dink?
+The tunes are superb even if only for mere seconds but I love their authentic quality.

 Personally, I think this is one of the hardest levels in the entire game.
 Just try and get that last block...